franzwcom/bleaubaer/README.md

 ## Installation

-Clone the git repo - `git clone git@github.com:franzwcom/bleaubaer.git` - or [download it](https://github.com/franzwcom/bleaubaer/archive/master.zip) and then rename the directory to the name of your theme or website.
+Clone the git repo - `git clone git@github.com:franzwcom/bleaubaer.git` - or [download it](https://github.com/franzwcom/bleaubaer/archive/master.zip) and then place it in the themes (/wp-content/themes/) directory, and activate it via Admin - Appearance - Themes

 BleauBaer is a WordPress starter theme based on [Bootstrap](http://getbootstrap.com/) that will help you make better themes.

+# Frontend Features

+* responsive-layout - RWD
+* featured-image-header
+* custom-background
+* front-page-post-form
+* full-width-template

-## Features
+## Backend Features

 * [Bower](http://bower.io/) for front-end package management
 * [Bootstrap](http://getbootstrap.com/) Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.